 The takeaways are not much better.
 I used to think that the chief reason for opening as a takeway was to avoid the overheads of running a restaurant and thus substantially cutting costs.
 Well maybe it still is but the saving in Bridgford does not appear to be passed on to the customer.
 A takeaway in Bridgford is often equally as expensive a restaurant and considerably dearer than eating in a Pub.
-If your looking for a quick cheap takeaway style meal, Mediterranean, Indian, Chinese or Thai and have access to a microwave, Iceland is probably a better option.
-If you want something of considerably higher quality The excellent Cook providing heat it your self, quality frozen takeaway at around £12 per head, is probably the best option.
+If your looking for a quick cheap takeaway style meal, Mediterranean, Indian, Chinese or Thai and have access to a microwave, Iceland is probably a better option (the shop, not the country, I have no idea what takeways charge in Iceland).
+If you want something of considerably higher quality, The excellent Cook providing heat it your self, quality frozen takeaway food at around £12 per head, is probably the best option.

 West Bridgford Sports Directory.
 Nottingham Forest's City Ground, Nottinghamshire County Cricket Club's Trent Bridge Test and County Cricket Ground, The National Water Sports Centre, at Holme Pierrepont and Nottingham Rugby Club at the old Boot's sports ground, now apparently called “The Bay” (though not by anyone that I know)are just the tip of the iceberg.
 West Bridgford has an astonishing array of sports facilities.
 Add your club or association to the